Family Law Attorneys in Milwaukee

 On the other hand, you and your spouse may be looking to avoid a difficult divorce altogether.
 Perhaps you’re trying to part on good terms with one another.
 During mediation, you and your spouse will contact a lawyer to mediate any possible disputes and help the two of you come to an agreement.
 That means you’ll compromise and make decisions that can leave you both feeling satisfied and as though your concerns were heard.

 Custody Agreements in Milwaukee

-Whether you choose family law mediation or litigation, one of the first things on your mind may be your children, if any are involved.
-You’ll need to decide where your children will live and who they will live with before the divorce is finalized, whether that’s in Milwaukee or somewhere else.
-Typically, you’ll need to even make a temporary order for your child’s custody during the divorce process.
+Whether you choose family law mediation or litigation, one of the first things on your mind may be your children.
+You’ll need to decide who they will live with before the divorce is finalized and sometimes make a temporary order for your child’s custody during the divorce process.